DanielAlvarez2/olea/README.md

 get control over special event menus (NYE, Mothers Day, Yale Grad/Parents Day, Restaurant Week, etc...)
 "I'm trying to decide between this dish and that dish...?" --> show pics!!!
 broken links are bad for SEO ranking
+often see people look back and forth between paper menu and their phone, they are looking at pics from google, yelp, etc and trying to match those pics to a menu description

 MISC ******************************************